Fabric-Development/fabric-wiki/src/hacking-guide.md

 class MyFabricatedWidget(Gtk.MyWidget, Widget): # creates a new class named "MyFabricatedWidget", this class inherits the desired GTK widget and fabric's base widget

-    def __init__(self, **kwargs): # the initializer function, kwargs (a dict) means whatever you pass as extra argument will be in that dict
+    def __init__(self, **kwargs): # the initializer function, **kwargs (a dict) means whatever you pass as extra argument will be in that dict
-        # you can set more arguments to this newly created class, this is useful if you want to make this widget able to do more stuff within the initialization phase
+        # you can set more arguments to this newly created class, this is useful if you want to make this widget able to do more during the initialization phase
-        # more logic to handle the new arguments (if any)
+        # you may add more logic here to handle the new arguments (if any)
         super().__init__(**kwargs) # initializes the new mixed class
 ```

-_fabricating a container widget will be same as fabricating a normal widget, you just use the `Container` widget from Fabric instead of `Widget`_
+Fabricating a container widget is the same process as fabricating a normal widget; just use the `Container` widget from Fabric instead of `Widget` when inheriting.

-# Debugging
+## Debugging
-now you got into issues, no panic (ok?), if your code does not work at all, _read the error_, most of the times it provides a got set of information (i.e the call stack)
+Oh, you ran into an issue.
+Don't panic!
+If your code does not work at all, **read the error**; most of the time, it provides a lot of information (i.e the call stack).

-there is some specific errors that might be hard to debug, for examples errors produced by GTK itself due to your function/method call, these errors mostly are useless but the can sometimes be helpful, it only provides the assertion error for the most cases which might be handy to get a traceback of what's causing this issue to happen, also sometimes you get absolutely nothing useful out from the error, this is how to debug these invisible [Heisenbugs](https://en.wikipedia.org/wiki/Heisenbug)
+There are some specific errors that may be more difficult to debug, such as errors produced by GTK itself due to your function/method call.
+These errors, in most cases, only provide the assertion error (which *might* be handy to get a traceback).
+Here's how to debug these invisible [Heisenbugs](https://en.wikipedia.org/wiki/Heisenbug):

-- check your environment variables
+- Check your environment variables
-e.g. i tried running an X11 window under X11 but the environment variable `GDK_BACKEND` was set to `wayland` due to me forcing the editor to to set it this way and i was forgotten that it was an issue from the environment variables
+  - For example, I try running an X11 window under X11 but the environment variable `GDK_BACKEND` is set to `wayland` due to me forcing the editor to to set it this way and forgetting.
+This was the problem that caused my Wayland window to open as a normal window, not a layer.
+(Another possibility here was that I was using GNOME, which hasn't implemented the layer-shell protocol on Wayland and therefore makes it impossible to do anything to fix issues with it.)

-e.g. my window works and all but me begin under wayland the window should open as a layer not a normal window, later i checked on my environment variables and found the `GDK_BACKEDN` set to `x11`
-another possibility that i was using GNOME and because GNOME begin GNOME they haven't implemented the layer-shell protocol on wayland, which makes me empty handed to do anything about this. i <3 GNOME!

-- use a debugger and breakdowns to determinate which call causes the issue
+- Use a debugger and breakpoints to identify the source of the problem
-e.g. i decided to call a function that i know it exists in the source of the GI repository package i'm trying to use, my code segfaults everytime i run it, later while reading the docs i knew that this specific function is not exposed to the binding i'm using anyways the recommend me another way of doing the same _thing_ the function i'm trying to use does
+  - For example, I decide to use a function that I know  exists in the source of the GI repository package I'm trying to use, but my code produces a segmentation fault every time I run it.
+(Later, while reading the docs, I figured out that this specific function was not exposed to the binding I was using.)

-- check your threads stack
+- Check your thread-safety
-e.g. i made a new service, it works like a charm, but after unknown amount of time the entire thing crash, i later found out from a friend that i should update the properties of a object declared in the main thread should be done in the main thread, he pointed me to the part i use a thread so i checked on there to found that i indeed do call a function defined in the main thread and pass to it an object defined in my thread which led to my code begin [thread safe](https://en.wikipedia.org/wiki/Thread_safety), after looking for a solution i found out that i can use something like `GLib.idle_add` to call a function with my objects in a thread safe way, everything works now as expected
+  - For example, I make a new service and it works like a charm.
+After an unknown amount of time, though, the entire thing crashes.
+I later found out from a friend that I was updating the properties of an object defined in the main thread in a different thread, leading to a loss of [thread safety](https://en.wikipedia.org/wiki/Thread_safety).
+After discovering this issue, I found a function that did the same thing I needed to do (like `GLib.idle_add`) in a thread-safe way.

-- variable overwrites
+- Variable or method overwrites
-e.g. i made a class that inherits the service class, i made a new method in my new class called `connect`, i wrote the logic of it and everything is fine, but when i run the code i get an argument error, i do pass everything intended to to passed to this function, ITS WRITTEN TO HANDLE THIS, but i found out that the metaclass (which's the service class) already do have a method with the name `connect` and also the metaclass uses this function internally, so when the service class calls the method `connect` i receive the call in my inherited class because i've already overwrote the original method, at the end i was able to come across this by just yeeting the service class since i NEED my method name to be `connect`

-these was all the possibilities i was able to think of for generally code issues and hidden bugs
+  - For example, I make a new class that inherits `Service`.
+I then write a new method: `connect`, but when I run the code I get an `ArgumentError` even though I pass everything necessary into the method.
+I then find out that the `Service` class already has a `connect` method that is used internally, so when I try to use `connect` in my new class I'm actually calling the method in the `Service` class.
+I fixed this issue by using a different class to inherit from, though you can also solve this type of issue by simply renaming the method.

+### Visual Bugs

+There's another kind of bug - the visual bugs.
+A visual bug means that the code works as expected, but there are graphical issues with rendering or drawing.
+A great tool to use for these issues with Fabric or GTK is the [GTK Inspector](https://wiki.gnome.org/Projects/GTK/Inspector).

+To get the inspector window in Fabric, set the environment variable `GTK_DEBUG` to `interactive` before running your code.

 ---

-now, there's another kind of bugs, which's the visual bugs, means that actually the code works as expected but there's some unexpected drawing issues, at this point you can checkout the [GTK Inspector](https://wiki.gnome.org/Projects/GTK/Inspector), it's really useful for this kind of issues

-to get the inspector window you can set the environment variable `GTK_DEBUG` to `interactive` before running your code

----
-still can't find what's causing your code not to act as it should to?, you can always hop into Fabric's discord server and ask on whatever you want and we would be more than happy helping you!
+If you still can't find what's causing your code not to act as it should, you can always hop into Fabric's [Discord server](https://discord.gg/xKDnfGee) and ask your question - we're happy to help!